teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/operator-overloading/README.md

 # Operator Overloading

 Operator overloading allows C++ operators to have user-defined meanings on custom types.
-Essentially, it provides a way to specify how operators behave when applied to objects of classes you define.
+Essentially, it **provides a way to specify how operators behave when applied to objects of classes we define**.

+Benefits of using operator overloading:

 * **Intuitiveness**: Makes the use of user-defined types as natural as built-in types.